-Brings CA into compliance with Montgomery v.
-Louisiana decision that juveniles cannot be sentenced to Life Without Parole.
+Brings California into compliance with the U.S. Supreme Court's Montgomery v.
+Louisiana decision that juveniles cannot be sentenced to life without parole.

 SB 395 – Miranda Rights for Youth

-Requires youth under the age of 18 consult with legal counsel before they waive their constitutional rights in interrogations with police.
+Requires youth age 15 or younger consult with legal counsel before they waive their constitutional rights in interrogations with police.

-Requires detailed ingredient labels on cleaning products sold in the state.
-The bill will give full disclosure about what is in the products millions of families and domestic workers use every day.
+Nation's first law to require detailed ingredient labels on cleaning products sold in the state and gives disclosure about what is in the products millions of families and domestic workers use every day.

 Prime Time Primary (Senate Bill 568)